git-ahsan/Global-Sales-Data-Analysis-2025/README.md

 Order by "Total Score" Desc
 limit 10;
 ```
-10. **What are the key Sales Revenue, Cost of Goods Sold and Profit insights for the selected period?**:
+10. **What are the key Sales Revenue, Cost of Goods Sold and Profit insights?**:
 ```sql
 select
 	MIN("Sales Revenue") AS "Min Sales Value",